strangeCamel/strange/README.md

 # strange tool
-Plain text anomaly detection tool intended to analyze log and similar files, written in C++.
+Plain text anomaly detection tool intended to analyze log and similar files, written in C++.<br>
 Uses prefix-tree approach with adaptive patterns generation.
-No AI inside - just simple text processing.
+No AI inside - just simple text processing.<br>
-BSD 3-clause license.
+BSD 3-clause license.<br>

 #### Build and install
  * Supported compiler: tested with GCC 9.3.0 but should work fine with any other C++17-capable compiler.